-- Provides a safe environment for children and vulnerable adults. - Raises awareness of issues relating to safeguarding and promoting the welfare of children and vulnerable adults in the College. - Identifies children and vulnerable adults who are suffering or are at risk of suffering significant harm and takes appropriate action to see that such children and vulnerable adults are kept safe at the College. - Have procedures for reporting and dealing with allegations of abuse against members of staff, other learners and volunteers. - Operates safe recruitment procedures. - Designates a member of staff with sufficient authority to take lead responsibility for child and vulnerable adult protection - Remedies any deficiencies or weaknesses in regard to child and vulnerable adult protection arrangements that are brought to the Governing Body's attention
+- Provides a safe environment for children and adults at risk. - Raises awareness of issues relating to safeguarding and promoting the welfare of children and adults at risk in the College. - Identifies children and adults at risk who are suffering or are at risk of suffering significant harm and takes appropriate action to see that such children and adults at risk are kept safe at the College. - Have procedures for reporting and dealing with allegations of abuse against members of staff, other learners and volunteers. - Operates safe recruitment procedures. - Designates a member of staff with sufficient authority to take lead responsibility for child and adults at risk protection - Remedies any deficiencies or weaknesses in regard to child and adults at risk protection arrangements that are brought to the Governing Body's attention